 Clare Boothe Luce Research Scholars Program at Iona

-The Henry Luce Foundation has awarded Iona College a prestigious Clare Boothe Luce (CBL) Research Scholars grant.
+The Henry Luce Foundation has awarded Iona University a prestigious Clare Boothe Luce (CBL) Research Scholars grant.
 This grant will support CBL Undergraduate Research Awards for women who are majoring in the physical sciences, mathematics, and computer science – fields where women have been historically underrepresented nationally.

 The CBL Research Scholars program supports talented undergraduate scholars who will immerse in summer research projects for a 10-week period with meaningful research opportunities in the physical sciences, mathematics, and computer science.
 Ten outstanding students per year will be selected.

 The CBL Research Scholars at Iona will receive many opportunities to engage in self-exploration and build interpersonal skills and mentoring, and will include a stipend ($4,000/summer).
 Scholars and mentors receive additional funds for materials ($1,000).